Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Discussion

-Moreover, we demonstrate that for a large class of optimization problems, the DLA itself (and hence each of its simple constituents) has dimension bounded by a polynomial in the problem size.
-This observation leads to an important algorithmic consequence: it rules out the emergence of barren plateaus, provided the depth parameter $p$ is sufficiently large.
+Furthermore, we demonstrate that, for a large class of optimization problems, the GM-QAOA DLA has dimension bounded by a polynomial in the problem size.
+This observation leads to an important algorithmic consequence: it rules out the emergence of barren plateaus, provided the depth $p$ is sufficiently large \cite{RBSKMLC}.
 Determining explicit lower bounds on the required $p$ remains an open problem, which we leave for future work.

 Since Grover-type mixers exhibit favorable behavior with respect to barren plateaus, it may be of interest to incorporate them into the pool of mixer candidates considered within Adapt-QAOA (introduced in ~\cite{ZTBCEBM}).
 In this setting, the adaptive strategy could select Grover mixers whenever their algebraic structure leads to enhanced trainability, thus potentially improving the efficiency and robustness of the algorithm.